OpenSUTD/sutd_co/README.md

 ### Jekyll

 Jekyll is a site generator that is compatible with Github Pages, which is what's being used to host the site.
 Should you use Jekyll, first go to Visual Studio, then go to the `Terminal` tab on top, then click `New Terminal`.
 For the next few (or many) steps, all command lines are supposed to be entered in _this terminal_.
 Follow these instructions to install Jekyll for [Windows](https://jekyllrb.com/docs/installation/windows/) or [Mac](https://jekyllrb.com/docs/installation/macos/).
+You may need to restart your com for the `gem install jekyll bundler` step.

 Then,